Ballot Measure-o-meter

 Alaska

-Better Jobs for Alaska is working to raise the current $11.73/hour minimum wage to $15/hour by 2027, mandate as much as 56 hours of annual paid sick leave for employees, and prohibit employers from requiring their employees to attend meetings on political and religious topics unrelated to their jobs.
+Better Jobs for Alaska has successfully raised the current $11.73/hour minimum wage to $15/hour by 2027, mandated as much as 56 hours of annual paid sick leave for employees, and prohibited employers from requiring their employees to attend meetings on political and religious topics unrelated to their jobs.

 Learn More Here